 Bigelow enjoys camping and fly fishing in his spare time.

-Garry Walker enters his first season as an outside linebackers/defensive line coach for the Southern Virginia University football program.
+Garry Walker enters his second season as an outside linebackers/defensive line coach for the Southern Virginia University football program.

 A native of Kamas, Utah, Walker has over 36 years of experience as both a head and assistant coach at the high school level in Utah and New Mexico.